 San Francisco, CA 94132

-• University Park North residents can ship packages to the Towers Mail Room if they have concerns about sending directly to the apartment.
+- University Park North residents can ship packages to the Towers Mail Center if they have concerns about sending directly to the apartment.

 [Full Name] [Last 5 digits of SFSU ID]